-This bill amends the existing employee award and recognition program for state agencies in Kansas, allowing for the implementation of hiring, recruitment, and retention bonuses.
-The maximum limit for monetary awards has been increased from $3,500 to $10,000.
-Additionally, the bill eliminates the secretary of administration's authority to adopt rules and regulations regarding these awards, instead requiring the secretary to submit an annual report to legislative committees detailing the awards and bonuses given.
-The bill also clarifies the definitions of "award" and "state agency," and establishes a state employee suggestion program that incentivizes cost-saving suggestions from employees.
+This bill amends the existing employee award and recognition program for state agencies in Kansas, allowing for the introduction of hiring, recruitment, and retention bonuses.
+It increases the maximum allowable monetary award from $3,500 to $10,000 and eliminates the secretary of administration's authority to adopt rules and regulations regarding these awards.
+Instead, the secretary is required to submit an annual report to specific legislative committees detailing the awards and bonuses given.
+The bill also clarifies the definitions of "award" and "state agency," and it establishes a state employee suggestion program that incentivizes employees to propose cost-saving measures.

 Statutes affected: